 Caffeine in coffee stimulates brown fat in the laboratory and in healthy volunteers

 In their initial experiments, the researchers measured the effects of caffeine on UCP1 in BAT cells in the laboratory.
 They found that exposing BAT cells to caffeine increased the amount of UCP1 and other measures of cell activity.

-The researchers then looked at the effects of drinking a cup of coffee in a small number of normal-weight healthy volunteers.
+To further explore the link between coffee and obesity, the researchers then looked at the effects of drinking a cup of coffee in a small number of normal-weight healthy volunteers.
 They performed thermal imaging studies on the necks of the volunteers, the main location of BAT in adults.
 After drinking coffee, but not hot water, there was an increase in heat in the neck region.
 This indicated an increase in calorie-burning activity in BAT cells.

 These observations suggest that caffeine can stimulate BAT activity.
 These are important findings, as no one has previously found an acceptable way to stimulate BAT activity in humans.
-This could mean that caffeine might help to combat conditions such as obesity or diabetes.
+This could mean that caffeine, or coffee, might help to combat conditions such as obesity or diabetes.
 “The potential implications of our results are pretty big, as obesity is a major health concern for society and we also have a growing diabetes epidemic and brown fat could potentially be part of the solution in tackling them,” commented Professor Michael Symonds, University of Nottingham, the co-director of the study.

 Written by Julie McShane, MA MB BS

 Velickovic K, Wayne D, Anaid Lugo Leija H, et al. Caffeine exposure induces browning features in adipose tissue in vitro and in vivo.
 Scientific Reports 2019 (9):9104.
 Doi:10.1038/s41598-019-45540-1.